-The building heating and transport sectors have a low price elasticity of demand, since behavioural changes are often limited by the lack of suitable alternatives and high conversion costs, including non-monetary costs.
+The building heating and transport sectors have a low price elasticity of demand, since behavioral changes are often limited by the lack of suitable alternatives and high conversion costs, including non-monetary costs.
 Hence, short-term reactions to price changes could be limited.
 On average, the share of taxes in consumer fuel prices is currently of 59% for gasoline, and 53% for diesel in EU countries.
-In the ongoing impactassessment, the Commission should carefully assess the effect:
+In the ongoing impact assessment, the Commission should carefully assess the effect:

-- If the price of CO2 certificates is low, the impact of energy consumption patterns might remain limited, in spite of imposing a significant administrative burden on market operators and public authorities alike; - If the price of CO2 certificates is high, it might disproportionately affect certain categories of the population such as people living in rural areas, in old buildings, puttingthem at risk of energy poverty.
+- If the price of CO2 certificates is low, the impact of energy consumption patterns might remain limited, in spite of imposing a significant administrative burden on market operators and public authorities alike; - If the price of CO2 certificates is high, it might disproportionately affect certain categories of the population such as people living in rural areas, in old buildings, putting them at risk of energy poverty.

-The inception impact assessment only refers to trading, and not capping emissions undera potential EU system applying to buildings and road transport.
-Should a cap be envisaged after a transition period, the progressive reduction of the CO2 certificates available mightfurther enhance this phenomenon.
+Should a cap be envisaged after a transition period, the progressive reduction of the CO2 certificates available might further enhance this phenomenon.